mhavilah/karateDynamicXPath/README.md

 - A Unit test for the Java XPathHelper class
   - expectations.util.XPathHelperTest

-The Karate test will run 4 scenarios.
+The Karate test will run several test scenarios with a mixture of dynamic XPath invocation approaches and response data shapes:

+- node List/set of XML elements
+- node/single XML elemet
+- number

 ### Failing Tests